Our green solar power is much more than an alternative form of electrification; it has become the inspiration for a

 However very soon, now that Eskom is dividing into three parts, that will probably mean high line-charges for everyone again, regardless of how much power they use.
 So, in the back of your mind, keep planning in the long run to go off the grid.

 That means starting with a large inverter and regulator, despite the expense.
 Then in time you can add more batteries and panels without having to upgrade anything.

 Think of this as a journey; a fascinating new walk with not only Mr Golden Sun, but also with Mother Earth.
 Let's plan to keep her pristine; our green solar power has also meant a new determination to hand over a beautiful world to our children.

 Upgrading from a small inverter, to medium size and then Big-Boy was unnecessarily expensive and wasteful.
 Only consider lithium batteries for the present but new technology will no doubt bring more changes in the near future.

 Christmas is often a time of buying white-elephants that in retrospect were a total waste; how about this year, the whole family forego presents and even your annual holiday, start saving for a solar farm, and in December splurge on something really worthwhile for you all?
-That will mean no more load-shedding.
+That will mean no more grid failure.

 And no more loss of power because a storm has blown down a tree, or criminals have stolen the cables.

 For two-weeks right now there has been loss of electricity every single day for

 hours as contractors upgrade aging networks, over and above all the

 other problems.
 Our green solar power means that we have barely noticed it.

 It is time to go solar; just today the newspaper headlines are about a huge jump in tariffs.
-It does make financial sense as an investment too, but the payback time will be dependent on how much damage from surges you have dodged.
+It does make financial sense as an investment too, but the payback time will be dependent on how much damage to your electronics from surges you have dodged.

 Spikes that hit your TV or computers can be massively damaging; are your backups in order?